epilot-dev/terraform-provider-epilot-product/docs/resources/product.md

 |----| ----|
 | `product` | Represents a physical good |
 | `service` | Represents a service or virtual product |

-must be one of ["product", "service"]; Default: "product"
+Default: "product"; must be one of ["product", "service"]

 ### Read-Only